HumanDynamics/RevolvingLoanHack/README.md

 Note: This may be migrated to a database (SQL, etc) sooner or later.

-# Mutual Credit Community Overlay
+# Step 2: Mutual Credit Community Overlay

 After completing the above, and extending the capabilities of the above, create additional or alternative tab(s) on the spreadsheet modeling a way for members of a saving circle community to guarentee one or more loans issued to one or more members of the circe; including:

 * A way to uniquely identify and state a collateral security interest in assets (eg: reserve funds, escrowed funds, collateralized/secured house/car/equipment, other secured assets, etc)
 * The simplest, most common and rudimentary sequence of events constituting loan default and how they would be recorded in a Google sheet based upon objective events or confirmed "non-payment" events.

+Note: Other Mutual Credit overlays could include a Time Bank or other methods of activating social capital.

 # Analytics and Blockchain Overlay